 They’ll keep you super-active

 While there’s no such thing as a truly hypoallergenic dog, Labradoodles do come close.
-Most of them sport poodle-inspired hair — a tightly-curled coat that doesn’t really shed but needs to be brushed and clipped.
+Most of them sport poodle-inspired hair — a tightly-curled coat that doesn’t really shed.
 Because they shed less than most breeds, they’re easier on allergies, and on your furniture.

 Labradoodles live to love you